bnovak1/wham/README.md

 W = Wham()
 ```

 Add your simulations with an id, simulation times (time), reaction coordinates (position), equilibrium reaction coordinate for the spring (eq_position), and spring constant in (energy unit)/(mol-(reaction coordinate unit)^2) (k_spring).
-Note that the energy unit can be chosen when compiling WHAM and is kcal by default (see page 6 of the WHAM manual).
+Note that the energy unit can be chosen when compiling WHAM and is kcal by default (see page 6 of the [WHAM documentation](http://membrane.urmc.rochester.edu/sites/default/files/wham/doc.pdf)).

 ```python
 W.add_simulation(sim_id, time, position, eq_position, k_spring)